P-EBT, Keiki Under 6, Food and Financial Assistance Due to COVID-19

 Resources for Individuals and Families Amid COVID-19 – click here (updated 9-21-2020)

-SNAP and FINANCIAL APPLICATION INFORMATION BELOW:
+SNAP and FINANCIAL ASSISTANCE APPLICATION AND MORE INFORMATION BELOW:

 Supplemental Nutritional Assistance Program (SNAP) and Financial Benefits (updated 6/12/20):